PokjiML/slogan-transformer/README.md

 Using Pytorch nn.TransformerDecoder for training from scratch text generation transformer model

 ### Goal
-Creating a model that generates slogans to be used by a company using as few parameters as
+Creating a model that generates slogans using as few parameters as possible showing Transformer
-possible showing Transformer architecture can be also implemented at small scale
+architecture can be also implemented at small scale

 ### How to run the model
 By running file train.py the program should generate in the directory file 'slogan_generator.pth'